-Students must successfully complete at least eighteen hours from the following list of classes, including any 1-3 credit internship, special topics course, and/or independent study relevant to childhood studies and arranged through any academic department.
+Students must successfully complete at least eighteen hours from the following list of classes.
 To insure that the minor is a truly interdisciplinary experience, at least three disciplines must be represented with no more than nine hours coming from any one discipline:

-- с , 1 Credits

-EDU 315 Psychology and Education of the Exceptional Child 2

-(Declared Childhood Studies minors are exempt from

-EED 303 and EED 304 as prerequisites for this course.)

-EDU 419 Utilizing Family and Community Resources for Early 2

-Childhood Education (Declared Childhood Studies minors

-are exempt from EED 357 or EED 358 as a prerequisite for

-this course.)

-EDU 420 Counseling Techniques/Parents 2

-ENG 300 Literature for Children 2 3 3 3 3 3 3

-ENG Literature for Adolescents 3

-LAT 370 Domestic Relations 3

-LAW Juvenile Delinquency 3

-LAW Juvenile Law and Procedures 3

-NUR Health Alterations: Maternal Child 6 2

-PED Child Growth and Development

-PSY Life-span Developmental Psychology OR

-PSY 319 Child/Adolescent Psychology 3

-(Prerequisite: PSY 101.
-Declared Childhood Studies minors ar e

-+001 exempt from PSY 200 as a prerequisite for this course.)

-PSY 470 Child Psychopathology and Exceptionalities 3

-(Prerequisite: PSY 101 and either 240 or 319.
-Declared Childho bod

-Studies minors are exempt from PSY 200 as a prerequisite for

-000 000 this course.)

-SOC The Family 3 3

-SWK 325 Child and Family Welfare 3
+- Cr edits EDU 315 Psychology and Education of the Exceptional Child 2 (Declared Childhood Studies minors are exempt from EED 303 and EED 304 as prerequisites for this course.)
+EDU 419 Utilizing Family and Community Resources for Early 2 14 T · :.
+Childhood Education (Declared Childhood Studies minors 2 - E - E - E - E - E - E - E - E - E - 2.
+F are exempt from EED 357 or EED 358 as a prerequisite for : - 1.1.1 47 JF this course.)
+EDU 420 Counseling Techniques/Parents .
+2 ENG 300 Literature for Children 3 ENG 400 Literature for Adolescents .
+3 LAT 370 Domestic Relations 3 LAW 110 Juvenile Delinquency 3 3 3 3 3 6 2 LAW 440 Juvenile Law and Procedures 3 NUR 433 Health Alterations: Maternal Child 6 PED 384 Child Growth and Development PSY 240 Life-span Developmental Psychology OR PSY 319 Child/Adolescent Psychology 3 (Prerequisite: PSY 101.
+Declared Childhood Studies minors are exempt from PSY 200 as a prerequisite for this course.)
+PSY 470 Child Psychopathology and Exceptionalities 3 (Prerequisite: PSY 101 and either 240 or 319.
+Declared Childhoc od Studies minors are exempt from PSY 200 as a prerequisite for this course.)
+SOC The Family 3 3 SWK Child and Family Welfare 3 Intern ship: Relevant field experience/practicum/internship through any academic department.
+May be repeated for credit.
+1-3 Relev ant Spe cial Topics Course offered through any academic department.
+May be repeated for credit.
+1-3 Relev ant Ind ependent Study arranged with any full-time faculty member.
+1.0 May be repeated for credit.
+1-3